klarsen1/NBA_RANKINGS/readme.md

     ## [1] "AUROC = 0.725354145468453"

 Note that the model is most accurate for the "tail teams" such as Golden State and Philadelphia, which is to be expected.
-There are a some teams where the model completely missed the mark -- e.g., Chicago.
-In the defense of the model, these predictions were only made 11 games into the season.
+There are a some teams where the model completely missed the mark -- such as Boston or Portland, but overall is the model is doing fairly well considering length of the forecast window.

 Future Development
 ==================